lithops-cloud/lithopscloud/README.md

 left unchecked.
 This mode scans for any possible subset of valid parameters and extract them to output a new lithops config file (e.g., verify cos configured by HMAC credentials).
 To utilize simply run ```lithopscloud --verify_config CONFIG_FILE_PATH -o OUTPUT_FILE_PATH```
+<br/> Please note that this feature doesn't currently support the verification of gen2 backends.

 ## Supported backends:
 <table>